 With Dell’s social media command center, the community managers follow aggregate conversations in 11 languages 24 hours a day, 7 days a week.

-Through these conversations, they track their brand conversation, reach, sentiment, conversation subject matter, sites where brand conversations are happening.
+These conversations track their brand conversation, reach, sentiment, conversation subject matter, and sites where brand conversations are happening.

-This data gathering process allows the command center to aids to identify customer support needs as they happen.
+This data gathering process allows the command center to aids in identifying customer support needs as they happen.
 Also, identifying the product development cycle.

 5) Intel’s Social Media Command Center

-The center was started by the company to lend their attentive ears to the conversations doing circles in the virtual world.
+The company started to lend its attentive ears to the conversations doing circles in the virtual world.
 Being such a giant company, it is only understandable that the company set up a social media command center.

 The company wanted to know what its followers were talking about and what they expect from them soon.